CtrlK

 Workflow Clarity

 The 5-step workflow is clearly sequenced from normalization through enrichment, contextualization, scoring, and documentation.
-The tiered decision framework in Step 4 serves as a validation checkpoint, and the 'Do not use in isolation' caveat plus the false positive handling provide appropriate guardrails for a process involving blocking decisions.
+The tiered decision framework in Step 4 serves as an explicit validation checkpoint, and the 'Do not use in isolation' caveat plus false positive handling provide appropriate feedback loops for this type of operation.

 3 / 3